murkl/arch-os-manager/docs/README.md

 Install these optional dependencies to equip the Arch OS Manager with all features:

-- `kitty`: Add support for open Arch OS Manager in kitty
-- `libnotify`: Add suport for notify on updates
 - `paru`: Add support for manage AUR packages
 - `flatpak`: Add support for manage Flatpak packages
 - `downgrade`: Add support for downgrade packages